Landscape Design

 Best Practices for Cutting Grass Before Winter

-That final mow before winter is more than just a routine task; it's a crucial step in ensuring your lawn survives the cold months and bounces back strong and healthy in the spring.
+That final mow before winter is a crucial step in ensuring your lawn survives the cold months and bounces back strong and healthy in the spring.
 Follow these best practices to make this last cut as effective as possible:

 • Mow the lawn on a warm day (above 40°F): Frost can freeze the grass blades, making them brittle and susceptible to damage from the mower.
 Warmer temperatures ensure the blades are more pliable and can be cut cleanly, minimizing stress before winter dormancy.